 The two-bedroom cabin is fully accessible and includes a kitchen, living room and bathroom.
 Two queen-size beds, two sets of bunks and a sofa sleeper are provided with mattresses, to accommodate up to eight people.
 The kitchen has a refrigerator with freezer, a microwave, basic pots and pans, cooking and eating utensils, dishes, a small crock pot and a coffee maker.
 A table, chairs and other seating throughout the house is also provided.

 The cabin is equipped with electricity and electric forced air heating.
 There is a television and dvd player, along with Direct TV.
 Wireless internet is also available.
 An electric fireplace is also provided.
 The cabin has running water and indoor plumbing, including hot and cold running water, a flush toilet and shower.

 Outside is a yard with a fire ring, picnic table, outdoor furniture and a charcoal grill.
 Guests are required to clean the cabin, including dishes and floors, and carry out all trash prior to leaving.
-Basic cleaning supplies and equipment are available at the cabin (click here for a virtual tour of the cabin).
+Basic cleaning supplies and equipment are available at the cabin.

 Guests will need to bring their own bedding, pillows, bath and kitchen towels, dish soap, food and beverages, including coffee supplies, garbage bags and other necessities.
 While the cabin can accommodate up to eight people, it more comfortably suits four to six people.